skp3214/skp3214/README.md

 </p> -->

 <p align="left">
-1. Tech enthusiast from Balrampur, Uttar Pradesh, currently learning React basics. <br>
+1. Tech enthusiast from Balrampur, Uttar Pradesh, currently learning Java Full Stack. <br>
 2. Academic journey in computer science, with a passion for sports, including cricket, football, and badminton. <br>
 3. Pursuing B.Tech in Computer Science and Engineering at Lovely Professional University, with skills in Java, JavaSwing, HTML, CSS, and JavaScript. <br>
 4. Enthusiastic about exploring emerging technologies and staying updated with the latest trends. <br>